Last Updated on March 6, 2021 by Ben Adams

 Another non-essential graph but great to help keep you motivated.

-Particularly helpful when doing higher variance casino offers.
+Particularly helpful when doing higher variance matched betting casino offers.

 You can at times find yourself going through a bad run or feel like you aren’t getting anywhere.